On this page:

 Students who applied to College Credit Plus last year but did not register for classes, DO need to reapply to College Credit Plus.

-- Complete and submit the online College Credit Plus Application by August 1
+- Complete and submit the online College Credit Plus Application

 - Submit official high school transcripts